The American Express Blue Business Cash™ Card review

 • Your business needs are always changing, and therefore, your spending habits might often change too.
 This card offers Expanded Buying Power, which allows you to spend beyond your credit limit.
 Just remember, the amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the card, your payment history, and credit record.

 • Take advantage of 0% intro APR on purchases for 12 months, then RegAPR.
+See Rates and Fees

 • The $50,000 annual spend cap on bonus rewards is quite high, but if you see yourself spending beyond this each year, a card with no spending cap might be a better fit.
 Even if it has an annual fee, if you're using the card often enough, offsetting the fee likely won't be too hard.

-That said, if you're looking for creative ways to get points and cash back, and you do a lot of traveling for your business, this may not be your thing.
-But if you're starting a business or are an established business owner, and you just want to earn cash back on your purchases, and to heck with those rotating categories that some rewards cards have, we'll lay out a case for why you may be interested in the CardName.
+That said, if you’re looking for creative ways to get points and cash back, and you do a lot of traveling for your business, this may not be your card.
+But if you’re starting a business or are an established business owner, and you just want to earn cash back on your purchases, and to heck with those rotating categories that some rewards cards have, we’ll lay out a case for why you may be interested in CardName.

 There are a number of appealing benefits with this card.
-In a nutshell…
+In a nutshell:

 • No annual fee

-• Earn a $250 statement credit after you make $3,000 in purchases on your Card in your first three months
+• Earn a $250 statement credit after you make $3,000 in purchases on your card in your first three months

 • A straight-forward cash-back plan— you’ll get 2% cash back on your first $50,000 in purchases each year, and then 1%, and the cash you earn is automatically credited back to your statement